stellarxoxo/GD-Version-Control/README.md

 # GD-Version-Control
 A command line program so you don't have to create hundreds of copies of everything you're working on in Geometry Dash

+# IMPORTANT
+This mod required the WSLiveEditor mod on the Geode index!
+Make sure you have that or nothing will work X_X

 ## Powershell Install Command
 1) Open powershell in administrator and run this command. then you are done
 ```powershell